 A systematic study of human land relationships highlighting the diversity of the elements that make up the cultural landscape in various regions.

 The course takes a geographical approach to the study of ethnic and racial groups in the United States.
-Native American, African American, Hispanic American, and Asian American groups are studied systematically.
+Native American, African American, Latino/a American, and Asian American groups are studied systematically.
 Major topics include mobility, culture regions, the cultural landscape created by the various ethnic and racial groups, immigration, segregation, and their associated politics.

 Human geographies will be studied through the lens of gender along with gender relations at home and abroad.
 Content is organized according to a variety of spatial scales including the body, home, city, and world.
 Cases investigated at the global scale include gendered livelihoods and migration, nationalism and war, and environmental issues.